 A full-body scan for cancer, as the name implies, scans your whole body for signs of abnormalities.

-A whole-body scan is a type of imaging test that can help detect cancer.
-During these tests, a radiologist produces detailed images of internal body organs to help detect abnormalities.
+A whole-body scan is a type of imaging test that can help screen for cancer.
+During these tests, a radiologist produces detailed images of internal body organs to help screen for abnormalities.
 This gives health care practitioners a non-invasive way to peek into the body and look for issues, including signs of potential cancer.

 Not only can a full-body scan for cancer show where abnormalities are, it can also help health professionals understand how much a disease has spread.